Sarmentor/DynComm-R-package/README.md

 R/dyncomm

-R/dyncomm is an R package for Dynamic Network Community Detection and Generation
+R/dyncomm is an R package for Dynamic Network Community Detection

 - Installation